 If your ideal Valentine’s Day dinner consists of you and your loved sharing a romantic night in, but you haven’t quite decided what to serve, we’ve got just the thing for you!
-Dazzle your Valentine with a classic dinner and cocktail pairing, courtesy of WhipHand’s Chef Quinnton “Q” Austin and Beverage Director Rob McShea.
+Dazzle your Valentine with a classic dinner and cocktail pairing.

-As experts in their field, the duo recommends setting the mood with peppercorn-crusted bone in filet mignon, soft-roasted garlic spread, and grilled asparagus, all served with a bourbon old fashioned.
-You can even make the dinner an experience, by cooking together!
+We recommend setting the mood with peppercorn-crusted bone-in filet mignon, soft-roasted garlic spread, and grilled asparagus, all served with a bourbon old fashioned.

 “An Old-Fashioned Valentines”

 Peppercorn crusted bone-in filet mignon, with soft-roasted garlic spread, and grilled asparagus.
 Served with a bourbon old fashioned.

 Recipe courtesy of Chef Quinnton Austin

 - 2 tbsp olive oil